vhmth/Balloon/README.md

     balloonInst.destroy();

+This will not actually destroy the instance.
+It will simply unsticky all headers it owns.

 If you wish to unstick one or more headers a balloon instance owns (but keep the balloon instance alive), call deflate with the id(s) of the header(s) you wish to unstick: